 Courses & Credit

-The Salzburg program consists of two three-credit courses, and is designed to address the curricular needs of both upper-level undergraduates and graduate students.
+The Salzburg program consists of one three-credit courses, and is designed to address the curricular needs of both upper-level undergraduates and graduate students.
 Participants are required to participate in a 3-week online course component for each of the courses prior to their arrival in Salzburg.
 The online component is designed to provide students with a rigorous outline of news curation, comparative news theories and multimedia storytelling.
 In this online section of the course, students will be required to read extensively and complete a 5-7 minute multimedia presentation on news curation around a global news topic of their choice.
 During the on-site portion of the program, breakout sections of 10-12 students each are generally supervised by two faculty members.
-UT Journalism professor Steve Reese will co-teach in the 2010 program.
+UT Journalism professor Steve Reese will co-teach in the program.